robertmuth/Cwerg/FrontEnd/README.md

 ## Syntax

-Source code will be stored as serialized S-Expressions with tooling to convert back and forth to a yet to be defined concrete syntax.
+Source code will be stored as S-Expressions with tooling to convert back and forth to a yet to be defined concrete syntax.

 The tooling will do most of the syntax and semantic checking.